sridharbandi/Selenium-PHPUnit-Template/README.md

-## PHP Facebook Selenium Webdriver & PHPUnit Template with Page Object Model
+## PHP Facebook Webdriver & PHPUnit Example Project with Page Object Model

 ### How to use?

 Create the Page Objects of your Web application under **_pageobjects_** package, call those Page Objects in  [PHPUnit](https://phpunit.de/) tests under **_tests_** package (Sample Page Objects, testcase included in this template)

 ### How to run?